EuropeanTestingConference/europeantestingconference/pages/2019/location/index.md

 * **Hotel Vincci Palace 4☆**

 **10 rooms** with discount on price. **It ends at the same time as our Super Early Bird, September 15th.** You have to fill the [reservation document](/images/2019/sponsors/FORMULARIO RESERVAS Vincci Palace European Testing Conference 2019.pdf) and send it, explain you need the room to attend to the **European Testing Conference**.
 The contact email is: <grupos.valencia@vinccihoteles.com>.
-Rates can be overwritten.
+Rates could be written.

 Double room individual use per night: 116 € *<br/>
 Double room per night: 127 € *<br/>